Simple Square wave to Sine Wave Converter

 f = 1/(2π x R x C)

-Below schematic is a three-stage RC integrator circuit that is described previously.
-However, the circuit uses 4.7nF capacitors and 1 kilo-ohms resistors.
+The schematic below is a three-stage RC integrator circuit that was described previously.
+However, the circuit uses 4.7nF capacitors and 1 kilo-ohm resistors.
 This creates an acceptable Frequency range in the 33 kHz range.

 Square wave converter circuit